A Stake Boat Holder at the Sarasota Invitational Regatta

 My video in this blog will give you a close and upfront viewpoint of a Stake Boat Holder.
 In this video, you will hear Mike, the Alignment Referee, address the duties of a Stake Boat Holder.
 Shortly after Mike’s instructions, all holders get on a boat and are driven to their assigned lane raft – which was number 3 for my lane.

-oat holders are stationed on a platform on the race course and responsible for holding the stern of the boats to start.
+Stake Boat holders are stationed on a platform on the race course and responsible for holding the stern of the boats to start.
 You need to lie or knee down on the platform to hold your assigned boat.
 Sometimes you are on your knees, most times on your tummy.

 A towel for a pad was recommended when kneeling or on your stomach and I will suggest this be a thick towel or a yogi-type pad.
 You need to protect your knees and elbows from the floor of the platform – in this case an aluminum raft.

-Michael, was excellent with pre-race instruction and very clear with commands during the race.
+You are given walkie-talkies for one-way communication with the boat alignment referee.
+Our Alignment Referee Michael, was excellent with pre-race instruction and very clear with commands during the race.
 Another referee, the Starter Referee, communicates with the rowers to position their boats and sometimes with you if rowers need help.
 The Starter Referee was excellent with the rowers and boat holders.
 Sometimes, the rowers were very inexperienced with this part of the start, and the Starter was very patient and clear in aiding their alignment.

 You need to know that the more inexperienced rowers may have an issue with their oars hitting and on the Stake Holder platform, so the Stake Boat Holder has to be aware of their surroundings at all times.